Christopher Charles Benninger: Early life and education

-Benninger was born in Gainesville, Florida.
+Benninger was born in Hamilton, Ohio on November 23, 1942.
+Benninger graduated with a Bachelor of Architecture from the University of Florida in 1966.
+While at the University of Florida, he became interested in the civil rights movement and was a student founder of the "Freedom Party".
+Under Martin Luther King Jr.'s leadership, he and his sister, Judith Benninger Brown, actively supported the Congress of Racial Equality (CORE), entering segregated cinema halls and restaurants with their African-American friends and participating in sit-ins.
+Benninger completed his Master of Architecture from the Harvard Graduate School of Design in 1967.
+He studied under Josep Lluis Sert, Jerzy Soltan, and Mirko Basaldella.
+Benninger also studied development economics under John Kenneth Galbraith, ambassador to India and author of The New Industrial State.

 Benninger attended United Nations Security Council Meetings as an observer.
 Sir Robert Jackson, a friend of Benninger's uncle Adlai Stevenson II gifted Benninger a lifetime subscription to the development journal Ekistics, introducing him to a science of human settlement centered around Constantinos Apostolos Doxiadis's theories.
 Barbara Ward became Benninger's lifelong mentor, inviting him to the 1967 Delos Symposium in Greece.

-Benninger graduated with a Bachelor of Arts from the University of Florida in 1966.
-While at the University of Florida, he was a student founder of the "Freedom Party".
-Under Martin Luther King's leadership, he and his sister, Judith Benninger Brown, actively supported the Congress of Racial Equality (CORE), entering segregated cinema halls and restaurants with their African-American friends, and forcing the owners to allow access to African-Americans into their establishments.

-Benninger completed his Master of Architecture from the Harvard Graduate School of Design in 1967.
-He studied under Josep Lluis Sert, Jerzy Soltan, and Mirko Basaldella.
-Benninger studied development economics under John Kenneth Galbraith, past ambassador to India and author of The New Industrial State.
 After this, he first visited India as a Fulbright fellow in 1968.
-He continued his post-graduate studies at the Massachusetts Institute of Technology, under Horacio Caminos, working on the book Urban Dwelling Environments.
-He received a master's degree in city planning from MIT in 1971.
-He graduate thesis at MIT (Some notes on cities and urban planning in India) formed the basis of his interest in planning in India.
+He continued his post-graduate studies at the Massachusetts Institute of Technology, under Horacio Caminos, working on the book Urban Dwelling Environments, and received a master's degree in city planning in 1971.

 Career

 Academic and research work

-In 1971, Benninger returned to India as a Ford Foundation consultant to the Ahmedabad Education Society to help set up the School of Planning in 1972 along with Yoginder Alagh and B.V.
+In 1971, Benninger returned to India as a Ford Foundation consultant to the Ahmedabad Education Society to help organize the School of Planning in 1972 along with Yoginder Alagh and B.V.
 Doshi.
 Benninger shifted to Pune in 1976 where he founded the Center for Development Studies and Activities.
-In 1983, Benninger wrote the theme paper for the United Nations Commission on Human Settlements 1984.
+In 1983, Benninger wrote the theme paper for the United Nations Commission on Human Settlements in 1984.
 In 1986, he successfully argued to the Asian Development Bank the case for extending financial assistance to the urban development sector.
 Benninger was on the board of editors of Cities journal, published in the UK.
 He was on the board of Ekistics and the associate editor of Ekistics and the New Habitat.
 He was on the Board of the United States Education Foundation of India (Fulbright Foundation), Member of the Bureau of Indian Standards, and on the Board of University Teaching and Research at the University of Pune, and the Board of Governors of the School of Planning and Architecture in New Delhi.